San Antonio is one of those places you immediately fall in love with from the moment you arrive.

 If you’re planning on having dinner on a friday or saturday, you have to call ahead and make a reservation.
 Average wait time is 1-2 hours for dinner on the weekends.

 The legendary Alamo is the is the significant battle that broke down in 1836 in San Antonio.
 The Alamo symbolizes the heroic resistance to oppression and their struggle for American independence from Mexico, which they won later that year.
 This is a must-see destination for the family.
 Plus it’s free to the public.

 Shops at River Center

-The shops at the river center is a shopping mall, right along the Riverwalk.
-There is an AMC Imax, Dave and Buster’s, and a few restaurants.
-However, it’s much smaller than most shopping malls.
-The biggest stores you’ll find are Macy’s and H&M. Thereby, if you’re in the mood to do some big-time shopping, I recommend going to the quarry market or north star mall, where there are many more options to choose from.
+Theres a shopping mall along the river.
+It’s much smaller than most shopping malls and older.
+The biggest stores you’ll find are Macy’s and H&M. So if you’re in the mood to do some big-time shopping, I recommend going to the quarry market or north star mall, where there are many more stores to choose from.

 Japanese Tea Garden

 I think this was on my favorite experiences of the trip.
 Let me just say, this place really made me feel like I was in Japan for a moment.
 I usually don’t like touristy attractions because there are too many people.
-But the garden made you feel like you were the only one there.
-That is how peaceful and magical this place is.
-Absolute serenity.
+But the garden is so peaceful and quiet, it feels like you’re the only one there.

 San Antonio Zoo